The64thGamer/cheeseepedia/content/wiki/Looney Bird Labratory (Mijjin).md

 +++
 {{Animatronic|image=PromoLooney.png|releasedate=1993|finalrelease=1995|manufacturer=Creative Engineering}}

-The **_Looney Bird Labratory Mijjin**_ was an animatronic produced by _Creative Engineering Inc._ for the [New Rock-Afire Explosion]({{< ref "wiki/New Rock-Afire Explosion.md" >}}){< ref "wiki/New Rock-Afire Explosion.md" >}}) in 1993. <ref>https://www.showbizpizza.com/info/promo/cei/cei_nraepamph.pdf</ref>
+The **_Looney Bird Labratory Mijjin**_ was an animatronic produced by _Creative Engineering Inc._ for the New Rock-Afire Explosion in 1993. <ref>https://www.showbizpizza.com/info/promo/cei/cei_nraepamph.pdf</ref>

 ## History ##
-This character was produced in 1993 for the [New Rock-Afire Explosion]({{< ref "wiki/New Rock-Afire Explosion.md" >}}) show, with less movements than standard Mijjins.
+This character was produced in 1993 for the New Rock-Afire Explosion show, with less movements than standard Mijjins.

 ## Design ##
 This bot is a Standard Mijjin mech with less movements, the mech has green eye pieces.
-The bot is the Looney Bird Character from the  in the smaller Mijjin style, now with a body.
+The bot is the Looney Bird Character from the [Rock-Afire Explosion]({{< ref "wiki/Rock-afire Explosion.md" >}}) in the smaller Mijjin style, now with a body.
 This character is only seen wearing a Lab Coat.

 ## Movements ##
 All movements are on the Bottom Drawer.
 Eyes and eyelids are controlled by servos.